nilfs-clean [device]

 Execute nilfs-clean command along with -p option:

-If nilfs-clean is not available, try remounting the filesystem with ``pp'' option:
+If the nilfs-clean command is not available for some reason, try remounting the filesystem with the ``pp'' option:

 nilfs_cleanerd never deletes recent checkpoints whose elapsed time from its creation is smaller than ``protection period''.
 The above option shortens the protection period to one second and allows nilfs_cleanerd to reclaim checkpoints preserving the deleted files.
 (Note that snapshots are protected independently of the protection period).